Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Auxiliary Technologies

 \subsection{Momentum Correction}

-In \cite{DGC}, Lin et al. proposed the Momentum Correction technique to help DGC making use of Momentum SGD.
-They apply the vanilla momentum SGD \cite{vanillaMomentum} and error accumulation to the sparse gradient, the update process is:
+Lin et al.~\citep{DGC} proposed the Momentum Correction technique to assist DGC in utilizing Momentum SGD.
+This approach involves the application of vanilla momentum SGD~\citep{vanillaMomentum} and error accumulation to the sparse gradient.
+The update process is as follows: (1) momentum accumulation: $u_{i,t} = mu_{i,t-1} + \nabla_{i,t}$; (2) error accumulation $v_{i,t} = v_{i,t-1} + u_{i,t}$; (3) update weight: $x_{t+1} = x_{t} - \gamma\sum_{i=1}^n sparse(v_{i,t})$, where $m$ denotes the coefficient of momentum and $u_{i,t}$ denotes the momentum at $t$-th iteration on worker $i$.
+Momentum Correction has also been exploited in ~\citep{sparsebinarycompression,DisLearningDIANA,SparseTernaryCompressionSTC}.